hyper63/workshop-app/design/movies-page.md

 so that I can like or dislike another user's movie review.

 ### curve balls
+- If you already voted
-- If I liked/disliked a reaction, then the button/graphic should be filled.
+  - either the like/displike the button/graphic should be filled.
-- If I change an existing reaction, then I will need to PUT otherwise POST.
+  - YOU CANT CHANGE YOUR OWN EXISTING REACTION.
+If either  like/dislike is true then disable clicks.

 ### restrictions

-- Filter out my review from the typical list of reviews.
+- DONE:  Filter out my review from the typical list of reviews.
-- if I am the user who wrote the review, then I can not add a reaction.
+- if I am the user who wrote the review, then I can not add a reaction to that review.

 ### Tasks

+- On the list of regular reviews, make reactions happen.
+  - send reaction POST to api
+  -